Chapter 4 The Elmore Farm and the Changing World

 Farm management and Prosperity

+Russel was adept in the annual repair of machinery.
+Attention to all machinery, combine, trucks, tractor, road maintenance, meant the the harvest would be completed without delays for repair.
 In general, it was continually difficult to retain a responsible hired man.
 Ross and Violet Hunt were invited to work on the farm.
 Ross, who was a nephew of Russel’s, the son of Russel’s oldest sister Florence, had been working as a welder for the construction of Anderson Dam in central Idaho.
 The job required that he be separated from his family throughout the week.
-He spent his time climbing on the uppermost steel webbing and welding rebar for the subsequent concrete pour.
-Tthe Hunts became especially close friends and a big influence on the lives of each of the Cline family.
+He spent his day climbing on the uppermost steel webbing and welding rebar for the subsequent concrete pour.
+A dangerous occupation for a family man.
+The Hunts became especially close friends and a big influence on the lives of each of the Cline family.
 While Russel tended to worry a lot and sometimes created a feeling of tension, Ross was relaxed and full of humor.
-With their two small boys, the Hunts lived with the Clines for the first few weeks after their arrival, till the little house on the highway could be put in order.
-Mabel and Violet immediately became buddies, and quiet evenings were a thing of the past.
+The Clines and the Hunts became close social friends.
+Ross’s humor and creative background had enormous impact on a teenager, Dick.

-Russel was a very capable farm manager.
-He quickly understood the advantages of plowing and seeding in contours to minimize the damage from water runoff or from blowing dust.
+Technical improvements continually changed farming methods.
+Grain was handled in bulk, rather than sacks.
+Russel quickly adopted university proven methods of plowing and seeding in contours to minimize the damage from water runoff or from blowing dust.
 He recognized that excess tillage of the land made it sensitive to blowing so implements were selected to minimize soil movement.
 Russel was one of the first to utilize aerial spraying for weed control and further limit ground cultivation.
 He was one of the first in the community to use a header with pickup fingers to lift fallen grain.
+The harvest crew that had once required 8 men was reduced to four men.
+Average crop yields grew from 20 bushels per acre to 40 bushels per acre.
+Wheat prices soared due to demand.
+Buicks become more common than Chevrolets.

 Social life centered visiting neighbors, group parties, and fraternal organizations.
 Card games were frequent playing pinochile, Canasta, bridge, hearts, etc. The Sandhills events had evolved into a group of peers who met, during winter months, at homes every couple of weeks.
 The typical party had six tables of pinochle or Canasta.
 The regular card game would end about midnight and a prize would be awarded for the best cumulative score.
 Then the men started a serious poker game that might last another four hours.
 The snacks were abundant and the drinks were hard.
 It must be noted that the farmers maintained an active social life to compensate for the solitude of work.

 At one particular party Russel thoroughly enjoyed some homemade wine made by Ruth Huse’s father.
-When it came time to drive home Russel found that he saw two highways in front of the car.
+When it came time to drive home, Russel found that he saw two highways in front of the car.
 He didn’t know which road to follow.
-Finally he discovered that he could cover one eye and than he only saw one road.
-He confidently drove home while Mabel held a cover over one eye.
+Finally he discovered confusion was removed using one eye.
+He confidently drove home while Mabel held a cover over the second eye.

 On another occasion the Cline family along with Ken and Shirley DeVore traveled to Camano Island on the Puget Sound for a week of vacation.
 The only accommodations were very crowded.
 In order to provide some privacy they hung a blanket between the Clines bed and the DeVores bed.
 Shirley DeVore was pregnant at the time and had spent the first day enjoying many pickles.
 During the night she very uncomfortable and made repeated trips to the bathroom — which meant walking through the Cline ‘bedroom’.
 The next day the pickle jar could not be found.
 It was suspected that the disappearance was intentional.
 Mabel had been the first one out of bed that morning.